nagyistoce/cocoatutorials/gso13trunk/msvc2005/ReadMe.txt

 1.3  Open exiv2\msvc2005\exiv2.sln
 1.4  What is build
 1.5  Building with zlib1.2.3 (or 1.2.5) and expat 2.0.1
-1.6  Express editions of DevStudio (or 32 bit only builds, or 64 bit only builds) 1.7  Support for DevStudio 11
+1.6  Building without curl (or expat or zlib)

 2    Design
 2.1  Architecture